-The children have an agreed Pupil Code of Conduct and our “Good To Be Green” behaviour system is displayed in each class classroom and is actively used to influence, reward and acknowledge others’ behaviour.
+The children have an agreed Pupil Charter and our “Good To Be Green” behaviour system is displayed in each class classroom and is actively used to influence, reward and acknowledge others’ behaviour.

 Pupils are listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 We encourage pupils to take ownership of not only their school but also of their own learning and progress.
 This encourages a heightened sense of both personal and social responsibility and is demonstrated on a daily basis by our pupils.
 Children play a part in determining their topic learning and are consulted in what and how they would like to learn.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws and rules, that they govern and protect us, the responsibilities that this involves and the consequences when laws/rules are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.